liquidinvestigations/hoover-search/Readme.md

 `renderDocument` tells *hoover-search* to use the new `doc.html` view from *hoover-ui* to render the document preview pages.
 If you're not using *hoover-ui* then omit this flag.

+### Run tests locally

+Install the drone CLI binary from their website onto your PATH.
+Install Docker CE, latest version.

+Then, run `./run-tests` with arguments you'd normally pass to `py.test`, like this:

+    ./run-tests -vvv -x -k ratelimits

+During the test a `docker-setup` directory will be created.
+Make sure to delete it after running the tests with `sudo rm -r docker-setup`.